haiwera-silk-cd/magento-devdocs/guides/v2.1/design-styleguide/buttons-and-links-usage/buttons-and-links-usage.md

 ---
 group: styleguide
 subgroup: Writing and Content
-title: Admin Buttons and Links Usage
+title: Admin 按钮 and Links Usage
-menu_title: Buttons and Links Usage
+menu_title: 按钮 and Links Usage
 menu_order: 3
 menu_node:
 version: 2.1
 github_link: design-styleguide/buttons-and-links-usage/buttons-and-links-usage.md
 ---
-Buttons are primarily used for task-based navigation, and links are primarily used for site navigation.
+按钮 are primarily used for task-based navigation, and links are primarily used for site navigation.

 However, both buttons and links can function as calls to action (CTAs).
 Whether button or link, a CTA is used to encourage a user to take an action.
 CTA labels use title case and active verbs, should be short, and should use labels consistently across the Admin panel.